ko-sharon/AzSentinel/pages/schema/authentication.md

 | extend FailureOrSuccess = iff(ResultType in ("0", "50125", "50140", "70043", "70044"), "Success", "Failure")
 ```

-### SigninLogs - Error Code Lookup
+### SigninLogs - Error Code Description
-For more information on any specific Error Code, lookup the number in <a alt='ErrorCode' href='https://login.microsoftonline.com/error'>this link</a>.
+For more information on any specific Error Code, look up the number in <a alt='ErrorCode' href='https://login.microsoftonline.com/error'>this link</a>.